-The most affectionate dog breeds is one of the most searched for terms amongst those looking to adopt a new furkid, and it’s not hard to understand why.
+From big dogs to small dogs, the most affectionate dog breeds run the gamut from popular dogs to more lesser-known breeds.
 While all dogs make great companion animals, there’s something about those that love to cuddle that makes them irresistible.

 Every dog has their individual personality and temperament, so while it’s impossible to say that every pooch that falls within a certain breed will be highly affectionate, if you’re keen on a smoocher, selecting your furkid based on breed is a good place to start.

-While many of the most popular small dog breeds are known for being cute and cuddly, you might be surprised to learn that many of the canines we selected for our guide on the most obedient large dog breeds are serious softies at heart.
+Many of the most popular small dog breeds are known for being cute and cuddly, but you might be surprised to learn that many of the canines we selected for our guide on the most obedient large dog breeds are serious softies at heart.

 Some dogs are naturally more independent and need a little less snuggle time, while others are prone to sticking to their humans like velcro.
 Whatever the case, dogs crave connection just as much as we do and they need plenty of love and affection in order to thrive.

 But with so many dog breeds to choose from, how can you tell which ones are more free-spirited and which ones are more likely to become like your second shadow?
 We’ve done some digging to find out which are the most affectionate dog breeds and the good news is that many of them make the best dog breeds for first time owners.

 - Best dry dog food: Which brand of dry food is king of the kibble?